twitocode/Tantalum/content/Notes/Religion/Unit 3 Review.md

 ___
 # Sacraments at the Service of Communion
-These sacraments are Holy Orders and Matrimony.
+Holy Orders and Matrimony.
 They are directed towards the salvation of others.
 They serve to build up the People of God.
 <!--ID: 1748199550502-->